SwannSG/bridge_bidding/ClientServerInteraction.md

 ##Summary##

-If the Server state t0 is NOT in the designated state, then any action of message is ignored.
+If the Server state t0 is NOT in the designated state, then message is ignored.

 | Client Send                 | Server State t0     | Server State t1     | Server Send                 | Server Action  |
 | --------------------------- | ------------------- | ------------------- | --------------------------- | -------------- |